lw292/rimpact/README.md

 1. Go to "Edit", "Output Styles", "Open Style Manager".
 2. Search for the "BibTeX Export" style, and click "Edit".
 3. Under "Bibliography", "Templates", for each of the appropriate reference types, add a line for "affiliation", extracting data from EndNote's "Author Address" field.
 Follow the syntax of existing lines.
 4. Save as a new style.
-From this point on, you can use this style for exporting to BibTeX format.
+From this point on, you can use this style (instead of the original "BibTeX Export" style) for exporting to BibTeX format.

 The EndNote "BibTeX Export" style also relies on the "Label" field to generate the required citation keys in BibTeX format, but often times references retrieved from bibliographic databases have empty label fields.
 This causes those references to have empty keys when exported, which in turn causes some BibTeX parsing programs to break.

-RefWorks uses its own ReferenceID field as the citation key when exporting to BibTeX, which should be unique if all the data in your BibTeX file are from the same RefWorks account.
+RefWorks uses its own "ReferenceID" field as the citation key when exporting to BibTeX, which should be unique if all the records in your BibTeX file are from the same RefWorks account.

 If your exported BibTeX records have missing or duplicate keys, you can use the very handy [JabRef](http://jabref.sourceforge.net/) tool to auto-generate keys.

 ## Cleaning Reference Data

 Your visualization is only as good as the accuracy of the reference data it is based on.
 The reference data you download from online databases is unfortunately very likely to contain ambiguities, inconsistencies, and sometimes even errors.
-You should use applications such as EndNote, RefWorks, or any editing tool you are comfortable with, to clean up the data before generating the visualization.
 The cleaning process usually involves disambiguation, resolving inconsistencies, error checking, and deduplication.

+You should use applications such as EndNote, RefWorks, or any editing tool you are comfortable with, to clean up the data before generating the visualization.
 EndNote and RefWorks have the very useful "Find and Replace" funtion, which can help you batch modify your data.
 In EndNote, go to "Edit", and "Find and Replace".
 In RefWorks, click on the "Global Edit" icon, and expand the "Replace" section in the popup box.

 Here are some common problems to pay attention to when you are trying to clean your data: